a collection of notes on areas of personal interest

 Having said that, throughout these notes there are many of my own photographs scanned from 35mm Kodachrome transparencies I took mainly in the 1970s and 1980s, though they are not all individually dated.
 While they are usually not as old as the black and white and sepia images, they are sufficiently distant in time to record something of Qatar prior to its most recent developments.

 This colour photograph, for instance, was taken in March 1975 at al-Zubara and shows what I recall as being the only part of a building of any significance still standing.
 In the background can be seen the military fort with its westerly extension to the right, later taken down.
-Regrettably I have no knowledge about the building and what its use might have been – though it may well have been a part of the building shown above it in 1960.
+Regrettably I have no knowledge about the building and what its use might have been.

 This next photograph is also of ruins at Zubara and is said to have been taken in 1960.
 I am not sure if it is the same building as that shown in the colour photograph above but feel it might be as it was the only building of that height at the time I took the photograph in 1975, and there are certainly similarities in the detailing of the arch on the right.
 I have come across no other photographs of structures in that area of anything approaching this height.
 As to what purpose the building had, I am unsure, but there is a suggestion in the two photographs which follow it – and are of the same building, but six years later on, taken in 1966 – that it is the remains of the house of a pearl merchant.